Joost-Jansen/openICL_platform/README.md

 ## Overview
 This repository houses the ICL Platform, an application designed to enrich the OpenICL framework through a comprehensive visual interface.
 Our platform stands out by facilitating in-depth analysis and experimentation with In-Context Learning (ICL) techniques across a diverse array of Large Language Models (LLMs), tasks, and datasets.
 We introduce CDTabuRetriever, a sample selection method that marries similarity-based retrieval with model-based confidence assessments, offering a nuanced approach to enhancing ICL's efficiency and effectiveness.

-This work is completed under the Natural Language Processing course by TU Delft.
+This [research](Paper.pdf) is completed under the Natural Language Processing course by TU Delft.

 ## Key Features
 - **Visual Interface**: A user-friendly and intuitive interface for experimenting with and evaluating various ICL configurations.